solidi/writing/42-reply-all-considered-harmful.md

 Lately, I’m writing fewer emails [at work](https://dev.to/solidi/what-is-an-engineering-manager-anyway-4and).
 To me, email authoring can be torture.
 It’s the time-sunk cost of carefully crafting the message.
 And when I do send an email, I avoid *Reply All*.
 If possible, I would like the conversation to be **between just us**.

-Over the years, my perception of how to use *Reply* All has changed.
+Over the years, my perception of how to use *Reply All* has changed.
 Earlier on, my understanding of its intoxicating power invoked a sense of urgency to all those addressed.
 But after being scrutinized in these exchanges and me targeting others, it has soured.
 Mix this in with selectively adding in authoritative figures; I now ***consider it harmful*** for the outcome of the ask and the long-term relationship for those involved.

 While participating in *Reply All* threads over the years, I’ve learned the concept of a *directly responsible individual* who is accountable and owns a possible outcome.
 And when replying all, this can muddle who is directly responsible for the ask.
 And suppose the message is poignantly addressed to a particular person.
-In some business cultures, the receiver may become anxious, find it combative, or downright ignore the ask while having an *unfamiliar* audience watching them.
+In some business cultures, the receiver may find it combative, comical, or downright ignore the ask while having an *unfamiliar* audience watching them.
 The perception of resistance is real when trust does not exist between them.

 *Reply All* has the potential to ***scorch-the-earth***.
 For select email clients, it is a dangerous default function.
 I’ve seen it become the *nuclear button* when context-sensitive information was released to an unattended audience.
 While I won’t reveal the example to protect the innocent, exposure to sensitive information clearly destroyed trust through teams and leaders.
 The result: potential sales loss, team members distrust, and leadership perceived as evil.
 It had been inadvertently misused in a downright embarrassing way.
 Yikes.